Anaplan Use-Case 4: Linear Interpolation

 b) For User Story 1, we create an input module for registering user inputs for the first and the last years in a line-item ‘Input %’.

-c) We create a new module (without time dimension) for extracting first and last years’ values to calculate increment amount for each country.
+c) For User Story 2, we create a new module (with Country list, but without TIME dimension) and extract first and last year’s market share values to calculate increment amount for each country.

 First Value: TIMESUM(‘INP01 Market Share’.Input %, 0)